 The best way to help your loved one on their road to recovery is to help them adopt healthier habits and hobbies.
 This, along with their own recovery plan designed by a therapist, can help keep them clean.

-Gardening is a very good hobby to pick up as it keeps your hands busy, helps you get outside, and is typically very rewarding.
+to pick up as it keeps your hands busy, helps you get outside, and is typically very rewarding.

 Go through the effort of cooking meals together from scratch.
 The effort is well worth it, the food is healthier, and it is a great time to bond together.